MAXIMIZE RESULTS … MINIMIZE INJURY

 Along with Kyle C. Wright, David co-authored the 380-page textbook Structural Balancing, published by McGraw-Hill in early 2010, available from Amazon.com. … Kyle Wright is the former owner of the five Southeastern Schools of Neuromuscular Therapy in Florida, North & South Carolina.
 Kyle acknowledges David as a primary source for the redesign of his curriculum at his schools, and more than 6,000 students have been introduced to the basic principles David has been learning, integrating, developing and teaching his entire life.

-David now devotes his time to writing books and web pages on various aspects of physical/mental & relational yoga, yoga-based bodywork, healing & medicine, and a number of related topics, including Social Yoga.
+David now devotes his time to writing books and web pages on various aspects of physical/mental & relational yoga, yoga therapy, yoga-based bodywork, healing & medicine, and a number of related topics, including Social Yoga.
 He’s developing On-line e-Courses to teach his work, and will return to teaching advanced, in-person trainings when enough people have learned the basics from the e-Courses, or when people ask him to show up. … He works privately with individuals when they can find him.

 Therapeutic Let-Go Yoga and The DSL Method of